Tips for riders & owners

 - Closing all vents and openings at the top of the hoistway to prevent water from entering the elevator shaft.

-- Barricading the machine room, so that that no occupants are left in buildings that are reliant on elevators for egress.
+- Barricading the machine room, so that no occupants are left in buildings that are reliant on elevators for egress.

 - If buildings have elevators that are enclosed, managers should run each car to the center of the building, or to the top floor for two-story buildings.